tyconsulting/blog.tyang.github.io/_posts/2015-12-03-oms-alerting-walkthrough.md

 <h3><a href="http://blog.tyang.org/wp-content/uploads/2015/12/image.png"><img style="background-image: none; float: left; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/12/image_thumb.png" alt="image" width="172" height="172" align="left" border="0" /></a>Introduction</h3>
 Earlier today, the OMS product team has <a href="http://blogs.technet.com/b/momteam/archive/2015/12/02/announcing-the-oms-alerting-public-preview.aspx">announced the OMS Alerting feature has entered Public Preview</a>.
 This is indeed an exciting news and it is another good example that Microsoft is working very hard to close the gaps between OMS and the existing On-Prem monitoring solution - System Center Operations Manager.
 Alex Frankel from the OMS product team has already given a brief introduction on this feature from the announcement blog post.
 In this post, I will demonstrate how I used this feature to alert and auto-remediate an issue detected in my lab environment.
 <h3>Background</h3>
 Few months ago, I have lost my lab OpsMgr management group completely due to hardware failures.
 After I replaced faulty hardware and built a brand new management group, I re-configured all the servers in my lab reported to the new management group.
-However, I then started getting many “Failed to enable Advisor Connector on the computer” alerts in my OpsMgr environment:
+However, I then started getting many "Failed to enable Advisor Connector on the computer" alerts in my OpsMgr environment:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/12/image1.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/12/image_thumb1.png" alt="image" width="637" height="371" border="0" /></a>